daronphang/coding_resources/javascript/arrays.md

 const [a, b, ...others] = [1, 2, 3, 4, 5];  // others = [3, 4, 5]
 ```
 ## For-of and For-in Loops:
-For-of loops iterates over values of object.
+For-in loop iterates over values of an object.
+For-of used for looping arrays.
 For-in iterates over enumerable property of an object.
 ```javascript
 let list = [4, 5, 6];